Development and contribution

 build succeeded.

-The HTML pages are in doc/sphinx/build/html.
+The HTML pages are in doc/sphinx/build.

+The main page of the documentation has been built into index.html in doc/sphinx/build/ directory.
 To preview this page locally, we open the file in a web browser:

-xdg-open doc/sphinx/build/html/index.html
+xdg-open doc/sphinx/build/index.html

-Creating a documenation
+Creating a documentation

 In previous exercises, we added the recipe recipe_warming_stripes.yml to ESMValTool.
-Now, we create a documentation file
+Now, we create a documentation file recipe_warming_stripes.rst for this recipe:

 .. _recipe_warming_stripes:

 Save and close the file.
 We can think of this file as one page of a book.
+Examples of documentation pages can be found in the folder ESMValTool/doc/sphinx/source/recipes.
 Then, we need to decide where this page should be located inside the book.
-The table of content is defined by
+The table of content is defined by index.rst.
+Let’s have a look at the content:

 recipe_warming_stripes